Some great natural tips for improving your natural dental care health

 Both tea and coffee are culprits for staining teeth so try to limit your intake, or brush after you drink it.
 Likewise, red wine, cola, fruit juice, curry, balsamic vinegar, berries and all the fun stuff can also leave unsightly stains or discolouration on your teeth and should be avoided or limited.
 Remember, natural dental care is important so make sure you care for your teeth throughout the day to maintain healthy gums and teeth.

 Cut back on harmful food

+It is important that when maintaining a natural dental care routine that we don’t undo the good!
 In order to keep your teeth healthy and in good condition, there are certain foods and ingredients you should really cut back on.
 Anything with processed sugar is a no-no so sweets, jellies, and even chewing gum should be avoided.
 Likewise, bread, ice, citrus, dried fruit, and alcohol can all cause harm and should be eaten with care.